Veniamin668/windows-debloater-runner/README.md

         uses: Veniamin668/windows-debloater-runner@v2
         with:
           enable: 'true'
+          azure-del: 'true'
 ```
-Set enable to 'false' to disable the cleanup.
+Set enable to 'false' to disable the cleanup or azure-del false to disable delete Azure modules folder.

 How it works